 RUNOFF is an actively used text markup language created in 1965.

-- RUNOFF ranks in the bottom 50% of languages
+- RUNOFF does not currently rank in our top 50% of languages

 - RUNOFF first appeared in 1965